 Propagation via Stem Cuttings

-Here, you can follow a step-by-step guide to propagate Philodendron Ring of Fire using stem cuttings during spring or early summer.
+You can follow a step-by-step guide to propagating the Philodendron Ring of Fire using stem cuttings during spring or early summer.

 Step-1: Selection of Stem Cuttings